 - Do you want to live at or near the beach or in the mountains?

 - Do you want to live in a city or town or in the country?

 To determine this you should start by reading some books and web sites about the various areas of Costa Rica and how they differ from each other.

 You will learn, for example, that the Golfo Dulce area in the south is very rainy and humid, while the Guanacaste area on the north west coast is much drier.
 But the Guanacaste area is much more developed and more expensive - and too dry for some, while the Golfo Dulce area is lower priced and less populated, andtoo wet for some.
 The Central Valley is more moderate in climate and rainfall but it still can get quite hot and wet.

-You should know that buying Costa Rica real estate right on the beach can be fraught with many land mines or potential pitfalls having to do with rules of ownership, while buying in the mountains generally is much less troublesome in this respect.
+You should also know that buying real estate in Costa Rica right on the beach can be fraught with many land mines or potential pitfalls having to do with rules of ownership, while buying in the mountains generally is much less troublesome in this respect.

 You need to know that elevation has a lot to do with the temperature of your environment.
 If you live at 5000 feet it will often be cold - yes! it does get cold in Costa Rica at 5000 feet!
 Not "snow cold" but certainly jacket weather! - whereas if you live at sea level you will be living in an extremely humid and hot environment.
 For many, the answer lies somewhere in between these extremes.

 You can find the temperature you want by choosing the elevation of your home carefully.

 There are also rainfall and sunshine maps that show which areas have the most rainfall and least rainfall, or most and least sunshine, depending on the various regions of Costa Rica.